Robert Kraft: New England Patriots

 Under Kraft's ownership, the Patriots experienced sustained success for the first time in franchise history.
 While they appeared in Super Bowl XX under the Sullivans, this was one of only six playoff appearances in 34 years.
-Indeed, that Super Bowl season saw only the second playoff win in franchise history.
-However, they have made the playoffs 21 times in Kraft's 27 years as owner.
+Indeed, that Super Bowl season saw only the second playoff victory in franchise history.
+However, the Patriots have made the playoffs 21 times in Kraft's 27 years as owner.
 They have won 19 AFC East titles, including all but three since 2001 and 11 in a row from 2009 to 2019.
-They represented the AFC in the Super Bowl in 1996 (lost), 2001 (won), 2003 (won), 2004 (won), 2007 (lost), 2011 (lost), 2014 (won), 2016 (won), 2017 (lost) and 2018 (won).
+The Patriots represented the AFC in the Super Bowl in 1996 (lost), 2001 (won), 2003 (won), 2004 (won), 2007 (lost), 2011 (lost), 2014 (won), 2016 (won), 2017 (lost) and 2018 (won).
 After having never won more than 11 games prior to Kraft's arrival, the Patriots have won at least 12 games 14 times, including finishing the 2007 regular season undefeated before losing to the New York Giants in Super Bowl XLII.

 Indianapolis Colts center Jeff Saturday, referring to Kraft's role in helping to settle the NFL lockout before the 2011 season, said "He [Kraft] is a man who helped us save football."

 In 2005, during a visit to Saint Petersburg, Kraft gave Russian President Vladimir Putin his third Super Bowl ring.
-He released a statement some days after the visit claiming that it was a gift out of "respect and admiration" for the Russian people and Putin's leadership.
+Kraft released a statement some days after the visit claiming that it was a gift out of "respect and admiration" for the Russian people and Putin's leadership.
 Kraft later said that he did not originally intend to give the ring as a gift and that his statement had been issued under pressure from the White House after Putin had kept the ring.
 The ring is on display with state gifts at the Kremlin.

 Former Patriot Ryan O'Callaghan wrote in his book that Kraft supported him when he publicly came out as gay in 2017.
 According to O'Callaghan, Kraft invited him to a reception and said, "What you did took a lot of courage.
-I'm so proud of you" and that he would be "forever a Patriot".
+I'm so proud of you" and that he would be "forever a Patriot."